lockvoid/cachebay/docs/MUTATIONS.md

 ## `executeMutation` (agnostic)

-Sends a write to the server and merges the result into the normalized cache.
+Sends a write to the server and merges the result into the normalized cachebay.

 **Options**